DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-08-14-reconfirming-a-deferred-offer-iteration.md

 The check answers page says ‘Review offer’ so that it matches the button and is consistent when the course is available in the next cycle without requiring any changes.

+The application page now uses the task view so there’s a heading at the top of the list prompting users there in addition to the application details page.

 ## How it works

 When the next cycle begins any deferred offered will be at the top of the application list.